-If you are in real estate, you may know already that you can experience plenty of different sales situations.
+If you are in real estate, you may already know that you can experience many different sales situations.

 It comes with the many different business models and professions this field has.

-In this context, some might ask themselves the question if real estate is actually direct sales.
+In this context, some might ask whether real estate is actually direct sales.

-Generally speaking, you can’t say that real estate is direct sales because of the many different sales scenarios that can happen.
+Generally speaking, you can’t say that real estate is direct sales because of the many different sales scenarios.
 So, both direct sales and retail sales situations can occur.

 It discusses what direct sales are, the different types of direct sales, and what role real estate plays in the different types of sales.